Etienne223/tim-berners-lee/README.md

 #### Even if it doesn't count

 I succeed to do the challenge by starting over my old CSS and thinking calmly.
 Everything went as planned.
-I've add the new index.html and CSS in a new folder.
+I've add the new index.html and CSS in a new folder called correction.

 ![Challenge Succeed, well atleast way better than the first time](assets/images/Correction.png)